What Is the Dukan Diet? Here's What a Dietitian Has to Say

 What Is the Dukan Diet?
 And How Does It Work?

 French general practitioner Pierre Dukan created the Dukan Diet back in the 1970s.
 At its core, the Dukan Diet is a low-carbohydrate and low-fat meal plan built around eating primarily lean protein, drinking water and taking a daily walk for about 20 minutes.
 As with most low-carbohydrate diets, the theory is that the body transitions to burning fat by limiting carb intake.

-The Dukan diet has four phases—attack, cruise, consolidation, and stabilization.
+The Dukan Diet has four phases—attack, cruise, consolidation and stabilization.
 How long you stay in each phase is based on how much weight you want to lose.
-Before any phase is started, your "true" weight is calculated by using your age, weight loss history, and other factors.
-The calculation is made by inputting information on the Dukan diet website.
+Before you start any phase, you calculate your "true" weight by using your age, weight-loss history and other factors.
+The calculation is made by inputting information on the Dukan Diet website.

 Once a person is ready to start the diet, they would begin by following the attack phase.

 The attack phase is intended to jump-start weight loss.
 During this first phase, participants will eat only lean protein from the allowable protein list the diet provides, along with 1.5 tablespoons of oat bran and a minimum of 6 cups of water per day.
 During this time, your body is supposed to enter ketosis, similar to other low-carb plans, the idea being that you will use your fat stores as fuel.
 It is also recommended to include moderate exercise into a participant's day.
 Typically, that attack phase lasts three to seven days, depending on how much weight a person wants to lose.

 Protein foods allowed in this phase include lean meats, fish, eggs, nonfat dairy products and seitan.
 Small amounts of oil, lemon juice and pickles are permitted.
 Artificial sweeteners, dietary gelatin and shirataki noodles, low-carb noodles made from glucomannon, can be eaten in unlimited quantities.